ArpitKhatod/HealthAnalytics_CaseStudy_SQL/README.md

 # HealthCare_DataExploration
-Data Exploration and Statistical Analysis of HealthCare DataSet
+Data Exploration and Statistical Analysis of HealthCare DataSet in SQL